L-Carnitine

 It has quite a laxative effect (that means it makes you poop soup!) until your body re-learns to release whatever enzyme bonds to this stuff.

-Does L carnitine raise blood pressure?
+Does L carnitine raise cardiovascular health?

 What foods contain L carnitine?